sourcegraph/about/handbook/ops/roles/business_operations_analyst.md

 ## Qualifications

-* Demonstrated background in analytical roles (BizOps, Growth, Consulting, Finance, etc.)
+* Demonstrated background in analytical roles (BizOps, Growth, Consulting, Finance, etc).
-* Familiarity with SaaS business models, growth analytics and how software companies grow
+* Familiarity with SaaS business models, growth analytics and how software companies grow.
-* Exhibited behavior as a self-starter with high agency
+* Exhibited behavior as a self-starter with high agency.
 * Excitement for software development (no training as an Engineer required, but you should have an understanding of how software development happens and Sourcegraph's value proposition).

 ## Learn more about us